 Business escrow agents are not created equal.

 Here at the American Deposit Management Co.
 [ADM], our goal is to simplify the escrow process for businesses while adding value to the process.
-That’s why we offer the most protection and the most return to our business escrow customers.
-This means your funds will have access to FDIC protection for the entire balance without the standard limitations, and once your funds are ready to be distributed, we’ve got you covered with additional fraud protections – all thanks to our proprietary fintech.
+That’s why we offer access to extended protection and competitive returns to our business escrow customers.
+This means your funds will have access to FDIC / NCUA protection for the entire balance without the standard limitations, and once your funds are ready to be distributed, we’ve got you covered with additional fraud protections – all thanks to our proprietary fintech.

-In addition to safety, our proprietary network of community banks will compete for your escrow cash, so you get access to nationally competitive returns.
-This provides your funds with the most competitive return available, without the limitations of traditional escrow services.
+In addition to safety, our proprietary network of banks and credit unions will compete for your escrow cash, so you get access to nationally competitive returns, without the limitations of traditional escrow services.

 Earn More, Risk Less® with Fintech Powered Escrow Services by ADM